14601.1 (a) is a traffic ticket that can be charged as a misdemeanor or an infraction.

 If your case is handled as an infraction, it will be prosecuted in traffic court.

-If you’ve already received a conviction of VC 14601.1 as a misdemeanor, you may want to consider getting a misdemeanor expungement of the conviction.
-Although an expungement WILL NOT remove points from your DMV record, it can open up future employment opportunities for you.
+If you’ve already received a conviction of VC 14601.1 as a misdemeanor, you may want to consider hiring an expungement attorney in order to prevent an adverse effect on your future employment.

 What Are the Consequences of a 14601.1 (a) Driving With a Suspended License Charge?

-If treated as an infraction, a 14601.1 (a) conviction will result in fines, but not jail time.
+If treated as an infraction, a driving with a suspended license conviction will result in fines, but no jail time and no criminal conviction.

 By definition, an infraction is punishable by fines only, and a misdemeanor is punishable by jail time in addition to fines.

-Despite whether your driving with a suspended license charge is treated as a misdemeanor or an infraction, this charge is a moving violation and will result in 2 points on your DMV record, if you’re convicted of the charge.
+Whether your driving with a suspended license charge is treated as a misdemeanor or an infraction, this charge is a moving violation and will result in 2 points on your DMV record if you are convicted.